 symset can be any symbol set supported by your printer.
-The default symbol set is "10U", using the PC-8 character set.
-Other examples include 19U for Windows ANSI or 0Y for Postnet Bar Code.
+The default symbol set is "9J", using the Windows Latin 1 character set (similar to ISO8859-1, but with some additional characters defined).
 You can also specify symbol sets by name from the "ufparam.txt" file.
-Only symbol set 9J is supported by the pdf driver.
+Only symbol set 9J is supported by the PDF and Postscript drivers.

 To include non-printable characters, such as control codes or 8-bit characters from a specific symbol set, include the character's numeric (ASCII) value in angle brackets.
-For example, to include a copyright symbol from the Desktop (7J) symbol set, use something like this: "<165>2000 Synergetic Data Systems Inc.".
+For example, to include a copyright symbol from the Desktop (7J) symbol set, use something like this: "<165>2000 Synergetic Data Systems Inc.", or use an expression.